9 Steps to Owning

 Step 5 – Find the home of your dreams

-We'll find your dream home in Lawton, and when that happens, I'll carefully develop your home purchase offer.
-The offer will be made to suit your needs and the home.
-We'll include a lot of contingencies, such as acquiring financing, finishing the inspection, and a clear title.
+I’m positive we’ll find your dream house in Lawton.
+When that happens, I’ll carefully create your real estate purchase offer.
+The offer will be tailored keeping your needs in mind and the home, including several contingencies.
+A few examples are obtaining financing, completing the inspection, and a clear title.

-Upon sending in your offer, most likely you'll want to submit "earnest money."
-This is a cash deposit given to the seller to secure the offer to purchase the property.
-The amount is typically put towards the cost of closing.
-If the offer is accepted by the seller, we should close within 30 to 60 days afterward.
+When we present your offer, you’ll need to present “earnest money.”
+This is a cash deposit submitted to a seller to secure an offer to purchase the property, and it’s often put towards the cost of closing.
+If the seller accepts your offer, we should close within 30 to 60 days after.
 This allows enough time for your mortgage financing.

-Most contracts don't close on the beginning offer, and it's pretty common to receive a counter offer.
-But don't let it alarm you.
-We'll talk over whether or not to agree to the counter offer, present our own counter offer, or refuse the seller's offer and go on.
+Unfortunately most contracts don’t close on the beginning offer – it’s very common to receive a counter offer.
+Don’t let this discourage you.
+We’ll talk over whether or not to accept the counter offer, propose our own counter offer, or decline the seller’s offer and move on.

-In addition, we'll work within your financing limits.
-And at the end of the day, we'll compose a contract that's best for you.
+The state of the market will play a part in how aggressively we negotiate the deal.
+In addition, we’ll work within your financing limits.
+And at the end of the day, we’ll assemble a contract that works well for you.